-Tax payers can officially file their returns starting on Monday, January 27.

-First

-Tax payers can officially file their returns starting on Monday, January 27, when the IRS will begin accepting and processing 2019 tax year returns.
-There were no changes to filing and paying any tax due deadline, which remains Wednesday, April 15.
+This is the date when the IRS will begin accepting and processing 2019 tax year returns.
+There were no changes to filing and paying any tax due deadline.
+Deadline for filing and paying is Wednesday, April 15.

-The IRS reported that more than 150 million individual tax returns are expected to be filed for the 2019 year, and recommends taxpayers to plan ahead and prepare their returns in advance.
+The IRS reported that more than 150 million individual tax returns are expected to be filed for the 2019 year.
+It is recommended that taxpayers plan ahead and prepare their returns in advance.